BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * Mdtraj does not keep protonation states, for example, if we have histidines with different states (*HIS*, *HID* and *HIP*) all will be written as *HIS*

+* Mdtraj stores atomic coordinates in nanometers which leads to lose of precision when converting to Amstrong, however this only affects the second or third decimal, so most structures should be fine

 To overcome these issues, the splitTrajectories script in the analysis subpackage can be used:::